github/codeql/docs/query-classification-and-display.md

 For precision, we have the following categories:

-- Very-high
+- very-high
-- High
+- high
-- Medium
+- medium
-- Low
+- low

 As [usual](https://en.wikipedia.org/wiki/Precision_and_recall),
 precision is defined as the percentage of query results that are true